gbdev/pandocs/content/Gameboy_Printer.md

   Bit 7   Low Battery          Set when the voltage is below threshold Bit 6   Other error
-  Bit 5   Paper jam            Set when the encoder gives no pulses when the motor is powered Bit 4   Unprocessed data     Set when there\'s unprocessed data in memory - AKA ready to print Bit 3   Ready to print       Set when at least \$280 bytes if graphics were received Bit 2   Image data full
+  Bit 5   Paper jam            Set when the encoder gives no pulses when the motor is powered Bit 4   Packet error
+  Bit 3   Unprocessed data     Set when there\'s unprocessed data in memory - AKA ready to print Bit 2   Image data full
   Bit 1   Currently printing   Set as long as the printer\'s burnin\' paper Bit 0   Checksum error       Set when the calculated checksum doesn\'t match the received one